-When children transfer to another school, any relevant, original documentation is forwarded to the SENDCO at that institution (eg. Provision Maps, assessment information, agency reports etc).
-These documents will be sent via recorded delivery and photocopies of all information are archived for our records.
+When children transfer to another school, any relevant, original documentation is forwarded to the SENDCo at that institution (e.g. Provision Maps, assessment information, agency reports etc).
+These documents will be hand delivered, sent via recorded delivery or sent password protected by email and photocopies of all information are archived for our records.

-When a child on the SEN register is transferring to high school, the class teacher, and if necessary the SENDCO, will meet with the teacher in charge of transition to provide an overview of the pupil and their needs.
-In addition, Flixton Primary will send the relevant SENDCO information that provides an overview of needs and assessment data, along with any relevant, original documentation (eg. Provision maps, assessment information, agency reports etc).
+When a child on the SEND register is transferring to high school, the class teacher, and if necessary, the SENDCo, will meet with the teacher in charge of transition to provide an overview of the pupil and their needs.
+In addition, Flixton Primary will send the relevant SENDCo information that provides an overview of needs and assessment data, along with any relevant, original documentation (e.g., provision maps, assessment information, agency reports etc).
 Photocopies of all information are archived for our records.
-The SENDCO receiving the paperwork will also be asked to sign to confirm receipt of the documents.
-In the case of children with an EHCP, the secondary SENDCOs will be invited to both the year 5 and year 6 annual reviews.
+The SENDCo receiving the paperwork will also be asked to sign to confirm receipt of the documents.
+In the case of children with an EHCP, the secondary SENDCo will be invited to the Year 6 annual review.
 This allows plenty of time for transfer arrangements to be made between Flixton Primary and the parent's chosen secondary school.